antwanvdm/php-vagrant/README.md

 * Default tools: htop, dos2unix, git & sendmail
 * Phalcon 3

 Everything is installed through [Ansible](https://www.ansible.com/) which allows you to add/change/remove packages for your own needs.
 Check the _scripts/ansible/vars.yml to change current packages (for example: disable phalcon or php7 dev tools).
 Or check the scripts/templates from the current packages if you require any changes within this structure.

 ## Install guide
 * Install [Virtualbox](https://www.virtualbox.org/wiki/Downloads) (needed to provide a virtual machine)
 * Install [Vagrant](https://www.vagrantup.com/) (easy base for development environments)
+* For Windows users, install [Git](https://git-scm.com/download/win)
-* Install 2 plugins for vagrant, nugrant for .vagrantuser support & hostmanager to support a nice development URL instead of your IP
+* Install 2 plugins for vagrant, nugrant for .vagrantuser support & hostmanager to support a nice development URL instead of your IP (for Windows you can use 'Git bash')

     ```
     vagrant plugin install nugrant
     vagrant plugin install vagrant-hostmanager
     ```

-* Add 'ForwardAgent yes' as new line in your ~/.ssh/config file
+* Add 'ForwardAgent yes' as new line in your ~/.ssh/config file (optional, please file an issue when things break without)
-* For Windows users, download and install [Git](https://git-scm.com/download/win)
-* For the next commands, make sure you'll use a linux supported (for Windows: Git bash) shell:
+* Enter the next commands to setup your project (for Windows you can use 'Git bash'):

     ```
     # Clone this repository (after navigating to your dev folder)